-Elon Musk considers a private Tesla in tweet, shares jump
+Elon Musk considers a private Tesla, shares jump

 Earlier on Tuesday, a source familiar with the matter said Saudi Arabia’s PIF had bought a minority stake of just below 5 percent in Tesla.

-The U.S. Securities and Exchange Commission allows companies to use social media outlets like Facebook and Twitter to announce key information in compliance with its fair disclosure rules so long as investors have been alerted about which social media outlets will be used to disseminate such information.
+The U.S. Securities and Exchange Commission allows companies to use social media outlets like Twitter to announce key information in compliance with its fair disclosure rules if investors are alerted about which social media outlets will be used to disseminate such information.

-The SEC did not immediately respond to a request for comment on Musk’s tweet.
+The SEC declined to comment on Musk’s tweet.

-Despite the unconventional method of disclosing such information, analysts took Musk at his word.

 “I believe Tesla considers Tweets as public disclosure,” said analyst Chaim Siegel from Elazar Advisors.
 “Plus this is short squeeze rocket fuel after a nice quarter,” said